 Write a list of meal ideas to try

 I have lots of recipe books, and search for recipes online too.
 I add some ideas to the notebook when we need something new and interesting.
 We all know the boredom of making the same set of recipes over and over.

 My daughter wrote out a list of recipes from a slow cooker recipe book, (see the left hand page in the photo below).
 Good handwriting practice for her!
 Although, look at the state of my handwriting, right hand page below, its awful.

-Some good recipe websites
+Some good recipe websites for meal planning

 Here are some great NZ foodie websites: